mathflowjs/mathflow/docs/guide/basics.md

 ## Spaces

-Indents, spaces, tabs or empty lines are _ignored_ in MathScript.
+Indents, spaces, tabs or empty lines are _ignored_ in MathFlow.
 This implies that they carry no special meaning.